 Never offer an incentive to a customer for a positive review, it calls into question the legitimacy of your other reviews.

-If your business is done primarily online or involves very little in-person interaction, an email may be the best way to encourage your customers to leave a review.
+If your business is done primarily online or involves very little in-person interaction, an email to your customers may be the best way to encourage them to leave a review.

 If you have a few loyal customers, send them a personalized email thanking them for their continued support and let them know what a review would mean to your business.